 The intrusion of rain – not to mention wind – will make your conservatory uncomfortable.
 Although an approved Ultra Installer should be able to find the cause of the leak in your conservatory roof, it may need to be dismantled as part of the process.

-If your conservatory roof is extremely old – or wasn’t installed properly the first time around – you may want to think about replacing it.
+If your conservatory roof is extremely old – or wasn’t installed correctly the first time around – you may want to think about replacing it.
 This option could be more cost-effective than repairing a roof that is structurally unsound and likely to fail again.

 In the event that a replacement conservatory roof is required, you won’t have to start again.
 In fact, you could keep your existing windows and doors – so long as they can tolerate the weight the roof is likely to exert on them once it has been placed in situ.